 How Much Compensation Can I Claim For An Injury Against The Military Or Armed Forces?

-By Olivia Inglethorpe.
-Last updated 20th May 2021.
+By Daniel Archer.
+Last updated 6th May 2022.
 Welcome to our military injury claims guide, where we’ll explain everything you need to know about when and how you could make armed forces injury claims for your suffering.

 A career in the military or armed forces can be both honourable and a great privilege.
 However, it is commonly regarded as a very dangerous career and you might find yourself sustaining an injury in the workplace.
 Following a workplace accident, even in such a career, you might be wondering whether you are entitled to compensation.
 It’s an understandable line of thought and one which this guide will seek to clarify.

 As with any other employer, the Ministry of Defence, the Royal Air Force, and the Royal Navy (as well as other branches of the the army or armed forces) have the same obligation to provide a safe environment for all employees.
 In this case, military personnel and other employees who have suffered an injury could be liable for compensation.
 In many cases, their rights are remarkably similar to those of civilians.
 Accident victims who belong to the military or the armed forces might be permitted to launch a case for damages.

 Historically speaking, however, such cases have been more difficult than their civilian counterparts.
 Thankfully, new legislation means that victims of accidents who have suffered an injury are now able to make a claim against the armed forces.
 Laws such as these exist to protect you from harm and injury in the workplace.
 This military injury claims guide will help you understand your rights.

 - A guide to military or armed forces accident claims.